XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ## A bit of font history

-TTF & OTF
+TODO: TTF & OTF

-# Using pdfCalligraph
+# pdfCalligraph and the PDF format

 ## A bit of iText history